Julian-dev28/ordinals-react-app-ts/README.md

    node ordinals-server.cjs
    ```

-6. Run the app:
+6. In another terminal window, run the app:
    ```
    npm run dev
    ```

-This will start the API server.
-Use [http://localhost:5173](http://localhost:5173) as the base URL for your API requests.
+This will start the React app.
+Use [http://localhost:5173](http://localhost:5173) to view the frontend and observer your console to see call/response data.

 ## Project Structure